Miguel-Enrique13/viewing_party/README.md

 Deployment is handled by Heroku and can be accessed here: [Viewing Party](https://viewing-party13.herokuapp.com/)

-You can create and account OR use this already made account with friends and parties:
+You can create an account OR use this already made account with friends and parties:

 `username: user`
 `password: password`